Harvesting forage cereals

 Cereal crops can be ensiled (fermented) either as a cut and wilted crop or as a direct cut crop.
-It is often referred to as "Whole-crop cereal" silage (WCS).
-This Agnote covers the actual harvesting of cereals sown from autumn to spring for silage.
-Topics covered are:
+It is often referred to as 'Whole-crop cereal' silage (WCS).

-The ensiling of forage cereal crops for silage in this Agnote is called whole-crop silage (WCS) and, in other literature, may be referred to as green chop silage, fermented whole-crop or small grains silage.
-The dry matter (DM) range recommended for WCS is 33% - 50% DM, depending on stage of growth and type of equipment used for harvesting.
+The ensiling of forage cereal crops for silage is called whole-crop silage (WCS) or may be referred to as green chop silage, fermented whole-crop or small grains silage.
+The dry matter (DM) range recommended for WCS is 33% to 50% DM, depending on stage of growth and type of equipment used for harvesting.

 Cereal crops which have been affected by frost or unfavourable weather conditions resulting in unsatisfactory grain yields can also be ensiled.

 The stage of growth of the crop at harvest will determine whether it is mown and wilted before harvesting or direct cut and ensiled as a 'standing' crop.
 However the height of cutting can have some implications on the stored product.

 Cutting height is usually 7 to 10cm above ground level.
 Cutting higher will result in a slight increase in nutritive value but reduced yields accordingly.

 If mown and wilted the higher cutting height will also tend to keep the mown swath higher off the ground thereby allowing more airflow under the crop and a slightly faster wilting rate.
 It will also reduce the risk of soil contamination from other equipment operations such as raking.